Optimise cTrader Backtest Settings in Xen

 Avoid Over-Optimisation

-Common warning signs include:
+Warning signs include:

-- Extremely high profit with unstable equity
+- extremely high profit with unstable equity

-- Very narrow winning parameter ranges
+- very narrow winning parameter ranges

-- Large differences between neighbouring values
+- large performance differences between similar values

 Danger